Mathnerd314/stroscot/docs/Explanation/Syntax.rst

 Spacing is important to identify word boundaries (intra-letter spacing significantly smaller than inter-word spacing) and sentence boundaries (two spaces after the period, although the period's whitespace itself is distinctive).
 Justified text is harder to read than ragged-right due to the inconsistent spacing arising from bad line-breaking.
 Left-aligned text is easier to read than centered or right-aligned text because the reader knows where to look to find the next line.
 The default line spacing seems fine.

 Line length is a good question.
 Programming uses fixed-width characters so it's measured in characters.
 80 characters is standard, but monitors are wider now, so 100 is plausible.
 Diff programs are often the limiting factor, but on my monitor I can fit 2 108-character texts side-by-side along with a space in the middle and the taskbar.
 100 leaves room for line numbers and similar decorations.
 Plus, most diffs these days are unified, and line-wrapping is always an option for smaller screens.
 OTOH it's a tiny font, 18-26pt is the most readable for websites so maybe that size is needed for programming.
 At 18pt (24px) I can fit 97 characters, while 23px fits 102 characters.

+Layout improves legibility, Python syntax is often said to be "clean", hence why Stroscot has layout

 Values
 ------